-There are a few subtleties.
-However, the pattern reverses for the rich on abortion and the police.
-There’s no pattern at all regarding social media and assault weapons and abortion.
+There are a few subtleties: The pattern reverses for the rich on abortion and the police.
+There’s no pattern between if someone uses social media and how they feel about assault weapons or abortion.
 Naturalized citizens (but not non-citizens) favor increasing the number of police.

 Some other ways you can break things up that seem interesting, but turn out to be kind of dumb.
 For example, here’s what you get if you break things down by how people think the economy changed over the last year.